AndreaNardinocchi/placemark/README.md

   },
 ```

-The 'categories' value is passed along the parameter 'categories' in the above function, and then through iteration, the category values are fetched to be show in the account page.
+The 'categories' value is passed along the parameter 'categories' in the above function, and then through iteration, the category values are fetched to be shown in the account page.
 The category values are the 'title' of the category as well as its id which is needed to create the category URL and make the title clickable (see the **stats-account.hbs**):

 ```
  <section class = "content pl-4">